 Several factors led to this situation, including the exclusion of diverse opinion by the two-party electoral system, the realistic perception that the Democrats have abandoned their traditional working-class base and the general nastiness of the process itself.

 There is indeed extreme polarization, but not between Republicans and Democrats.
 It is between voters and non-voters, those who have given up on (or in the case of some 5.3 million African-Americans, denied the right to vote because of felony disenfranchisement) the process.
-Fully 43% of those who rarely or never cast ballots are racial and ethnic minorities.
+Fully 43% of those who rarely cast ballots are racial and ethnic minorities.
 Youth understand that society has little need for them except as consumers, and the poor are indifferent to minor differences between the political parties.

 The media’s speed and frivolity charms us all.
 It conveys American values primarily through two film and TV styles.
 In one – westerns and other action films – the redemption hero intercedes to save the community from evil.
 Since 1990, when Islam replaced communism as the “external Other,” a new generation has grown up seeing literally dozens of movies depicting this threat, with a series of (white) American heroes (temporarily) eliminating the threat with Biblical ferocity.
 Zero Dark Thirty and American Sniper are merely the latest and most honored of this genre.
 The other style is the ubiquitous Disney-style cartoons and children’s programming, in which, writes Todd Gitlin, “…characters are incarnations of an innocence that can never be dispelled.”
 And both films and TV continue to ignore demographic changes by portraying most positive TV characters as white.